-- (a) All schools in the District provide physical surroundings that meet the current accepted federal and state standards for healthy school buildings. - (b) Each school community will ensure that reasonable security procedures and protocols are in place to promote a safe and secure environment. - (c) The school climate reflects the District Values Policy (4311.2) by fostering self-esteem and positive interpersonal relationships among both students and staff. - (d) Students and staff utilize good hygiene habits (such as hand-washing) to reduce disease transmission.

-(e) School building personnel should be mindful of food marketing and logos when consuming food or beverages in the presence of children.
+- 1. All schools in the District provide physical surroundings that meet the current accepted federal and state standards for healthy school buildings. - 2.
+Each school community will ensure that reasonable security procedures and protocols are in place to promote a safe and secure environment. - 3.
+The school climate reflects the District Values Policy (4311.2) by fostering self- esteem and positive interpersonal relationships among both students and staff. - 4.
+Students and staff utilize good hygiene habits (such as hand-washing) to reduce disease transmission. - 5.
+Marketing in school buildings promote healthy foods, beverages and lifestyles.
+This includes food marketing on school property and equipment (i.e. signs, scoreboards, sports equipment); on educational materials (i.e. curricula, textbooks or other printed/electronic education materials); where food is purchased (i.e. exteriors of vending machines, food and beverage cups and containers, food display racks, coolers, trash and recycling containers); in school publications and media (i.e. ads in school publications, on school radio stations, in-school TV, computer screen savers, school sponsored internet sites, and announcements on school PA systems); and through fundraisers and corporate incentive programs (includingPTA/PTO fundraisers).
+When allowable, schools will seek out opportunities to support local healthy institutions (i.e. the public market), including farm to school initiatives.
+School building personnel will be mindful of food marketing and logos when consuming food or beverages in the presence of children.
 See Superintendent Regulation 5405-R for more information about food marketing.